 - "1.
 Respondent's assailed mark "DAVASC" is a word mark which was chosen because it is catchy and phonetically appealing and thus, will be easily remembered. - "2.
 Respondent's "DAVASC" mark begins with a consonant.
-It is different and distinct from Petitioner's "AMVASC" word mark, which begins with the letter "A" which has a different cadence when spoken and with different stressed syllables.
+It is different and distinct from Petitioner's "AMVASC" word mark, which here the second seco begins with the letter "A" which has a different cadence when spoken and with different stressed syllables.